LABORATORY EXPERIMENTS

 In summary, the Solomon Asch study exemplifies a lab experiment where participants are aware of being part of an experiment.
 In contrast, the weapon focus study represents a field experiment where participants' behaviour is observed in a more naturalistic setting without their explicit awareness of being studied.

-ADVANTAGES: Lab experiments offer precise control over variables, minimizing extraneous influences and facilitating the establishment of cause-and-effect relationships, which is particularly advantageous in psychology research.
-For example, in a lab experiment investigating the effects of sleep deprivation on cognitive function, researchers can carefully manipulate the duration and quality of sleep participants receive, allowing for a clear understanding of how sleep affects various aspects of cognition without confounding variables from the external environment—facilitating the establishment of causal relationships.
+Lab experiments offer precise control over variables, minimising extraneous influences and facilitating the establishment of cause-and-effect relationships, which is particularly advantageous in psychology research.
+For example, in a lab experiment investigating the effects of sleep deprivation on cognitive function, researchers can carefully manipulate the duration and quality of sleep participants receive, allowing for a clear understanding of how sleep affects various aspects of cognition without confounding variables from the external environment, facilitating the establishment of causal relationships.
 Researchers can meticulously manage all variables, enhancing the ease of replication and bolstering the reliability of study findings.
 Replication allows researchers to verify the results of a study.
 When multiple independent studies produce similar results, it increases confidence in the reliability and validity of the findings.

 DISADVANTAGES: